 Acting | Costume Design and Construction | Directing | Dramaturgy | History of Theatre | Improvisation | Stage Design and Stagecraft | Stage and Theatre Management

-Grand Valley State University is an exciting place to study theatre.
+Grand Valley State University is an exciting place to study and work in theatre.
 As a part of the Music, Theatre, and Dance Department, the program prepares students for careers in the entertainment industry and for careers that require skills in creativity, collaboration, communications, and problem-solving.
 It provides professional orientation and background within a broad liberal arts framework.

 Theatre Major - BA and BS